-- In the left-side instance list of the DMS console, click the database instance where the database that you want to manage resides,
+- In the left-side navigation pane of the DMS console, click the database instance where the database that you want to manage resides,

 right-click the database, and then select Version management.
 Note You can also go to the Database version list page by using the following methods:

 - On the SQLConsole tab of the database that you want to manage, move the pointer over the icon and select Version management.